hpccsystems-solutions-lab/ECL-Training/README.md

   - Project
   - Transform

-n class training: using an existing dataset to practice learned functionalities
+In class training: using an existing dataset to practice learned functionalities
 Homework: Please see WeekTwoHW.md